Key Legislative Accomplishments

 - Strengthening Family Engagement in Education: Included during conference negotiations for the Every Student Succeeds Act (S.1177, P.L.114-95)

 Congressman DeSaulnier worked with Congressman Glenn ‘GT’ Thompson (PA-05) to author the Family Engagement in Education Act (H.R.
 1194) to provide resources for schools to improve engagement in education.
-DeSaulnier and Thompson’s legislation was created a new grant program included in the Every Student Succeeds Act (ESSA) which helps states facilitate a family’s involvement in a student’s learning, which has been proven to enhance student performance.
+DeSaulnier and Thompson’s legislation created a new grant program included in the Every Student Succeeds Act (ESSA) which helps states facilitate a family’s involvement in a student’s learning, which has been proven to enhance student performance.
 These grants can be used to create statewide family engagement centers and to provide assistance to school districts that already have similar programs.

 - Maintaining 21st Century Community Learning Centers: Included during conference negotiations for the Every Student Succeeds Act (S.1177, P.L.114-95)

 The 21st Century Community Learning Centers Program is the primary source of funding to states for before school, after school, and intersession funding.
-Engaging students during non-school hours allow them to have a safe and healthy environment in which to learn and grow.
+Engaging students during non-school hours allows them to have a safe and healthy environment in which to learn and grow.
 The original House proposal (H.R.
 5) significantly undermined this program, but the final version of ESSA was successful in preserving this funding stream.
-California recieved over $132 million in 21st Century Community Learning Center money in FY15.
+California received over $132 million in 21st Century Community Learning Center money in FY15.

 Background: This amendment, to maintain the 21st Century Community Learning Centers Program, failed in Committee, failed in Rules Committee, but Congressman DeSaulnier was able to insert it into the final compromise version of the bill.